 Visit the Hemicycle at your own pace with a multimedia guide and learn how the European Parliament works.
 Visits with multimedia guides are available in the 24 official languages of the EU and last around 60 minutes.
 Please note that multimedia guided visits are not possible during plenary sessions.

 Put your questions to one of our speakers as you follow a talk on the work and role of the European Parliament.
 Hemicycle talks last around 60 minutes and are available in English and French (other languages are subject to availability).

-During plenary sessions, a limited number of places are available for individual visitors to follow the session for an hour.
+During plenary sessions, a limited number of places are available for individual visitors to follow the session for 30 minutes.
 Admission depends on the availability of places.
 Check the visiting times for the dates of plenary sessions in Brussels.